Struggle for Constantinople (1204–1261): Anarchy (1204–1205)

 Boniface was accompanied by several Byzantine nobles, including Michael Komnenos Doukas, a cousin of Alexios III.
 In early autumn, Michael was called on by his relative Senachereim, who had served as the imperial governor of Epirus, for aid.
 Michael left Boniface and travelled to Epirus.
 Senachereim died before he arrived and Michael took up residence in Arta and organized local resistance against the Latins.
 Soon, he established control of a realm stretching from Nafpaktos to near Dyrrachium.
 This land had been promised to Venice in the Partitio, though the Venetians had little interest in the mountainous interior.
 Michael at no point used a ruling title but is referred to as a despot in later sources; historians thus often refer to his state as the 'Despotate of Epirus'.
 To protect his realm, Michael nominally submitted to the Roman Catholic Church.
 Meanwhile, Alexios III was welcomed by Leo Sgouros in southern Greece.
-Eudokia was married again, to Sgouros, though this new alliance had little time to manifest before Banoiface reached them in Thessaly.
+Eudokia was married again, to Sgouros, though this new alliance had little time to manifest before Boniface reached them in Thessaly.
 Sgouros fled to the Peloponnese and was besieged at the Acrocorinth while Alexios III was captured by the Latins.
 In 1205, Boniface conquered central Greece, Euboea, and much of the eastern Peloponnese.